TymonU/Debian-LiveISO-Toolkit/README.md

 # Debian-LiveISO-Toolkit
 Currently a small script to make a live ISO from debian based installs.
 This is NOT a fork of other liveISO creators.
 Remastersys was the best of the lot of them and it is no longer working.
 The forks are no longer supported.
 Systembak is broken.
 I have never been able to get Linux-Live to work.

+Currently is a full backup of the current install.
+Options for making it more distributable will be available as this is worked on.

 Be sure to install all the depends.

 Depends: Install command